Delineo-Disease-Modeling/Simulation/README.md

 - Optionally install DMP extras: `pip install -r dmp/requirements.txt`
 - Start services as in Quick Start

+Using Docker for development:

+- You can bind‑mount the source by uncommenting the `volumes` section in `docker-compose.yml` and use `--reload` dev commands if desired.
+The provided images run production servers by default (`gunicorn` for simulator, `uvicorn` for DMP).

 Useful paths:

 - DMP API app: `dmp/api/dmp_api.py`